 - Get yourself out of the house.
 You've spent enough time holed up under that blanket with your DVDs, and it's about time you replenished your melatonin.

 - Pick one (or more) of the activities below, and just do it.

-If you're dreaming of days on the beach, indulge your fantasy at Lucky Joe's Tiki Room, 196 S. 2nd St., where you can grab a $7 mai tai any day of the week.
-Looking for something different?
-Try the Templeton Rye Tai made with rye whiskey instead of rum for $9.
+If you're dreaming of days on the beach, indulge your fantasy at Foundation Bar, 196 S. 2nd St., where you can grab a $8 mai tai any day of the week.

 Regardless of the outside temperature, take in some sun in the bright lake-facing environment of Café Calatrava at the Milwaukee Art Museum.
 The view in the café is lovely and bright, and the menu, which changes with each featured museum exhibit, is sure to lift your spirits.
 I recommend starting with the fried green tomatoes with chow-chow relish and red pepper coulis ($8).

 If Mexico is on your mind, you'll be happy to note that March is "Mezcal Madness Month" at Cemapzuchi, 1205 E. Brady St., and they have plenty of specials that can instantly transform a dreary, cold Wisconsin day into a more tolerable proposition.
 For instance, on Tuesdays beginning at 5 p.m., you can enjoy half-price Campesino margaritas made with Del Maguey Vida mescal.
 Thursdays, get the same deal on all mescal cocktails.
 Even better, spend your Saturday afternoon (from 2 to 4 p.m.) at Mezcal School.
 For $12 per person, enjoy appetizers, special deals on mezcal flights and a lesson in what makes Mezcal such a unique spirit.